jmbhughes/CSCI2824-Discrete-Structures/resources/schedule.md

 - This schedule is a rough approximation and subject to change.
 It will be updated after each class with important changes noted on Piazza.
 - All assignments are due at 11:59PM (unless prior approval has been received) on the day they are listed.
 Q is for quizzes and HW for regular homeworks.
 - Reading assignments are from _Discrete Mathematics With Applications, 5th Ed._ by Epp; They are strongly encouraged but you are welcome to read any text that helps you.
 You are expected to have some understanding of the linked questions for that day.
-- Slides will be posted after each lecture as a link for the class topic.
+- Slides/Notes will be posted after each lecture as a link for the class topic.

 | Week   | Date         | Due |Reading        |                   Topic             	    |
 |:------:|:------------:| ---|----------------| ------------------------------------------|